MuhammedAdelTaha/Personal-Website/content/projects/8-Puzzle-AI-Solver/index.md

 * **Space:** O($ b^s $)
 * **b** is the branching factor
 * **s** is the level where the goal state is present
-* BFS is not very well dealing with space
+* BFS is not very well dealt with space
 * BFS can find the optimal solution only if all costs are equal to one

 ## A* Search with Manhattan heuristic